data-8/textbook/content/chapters/02/1/observation-and-visualization-john-snow-and-the-broad-street-pump.md

 compelling association between bad smells and the incidence of cholera.

 Snow had also noticed that the onset of the disease almost always involved vomiting and diarrhea.
-He therefore believed that that infection was carried by something people ate or drank, not by the air that they breathed.
+He therefore believed that the infection was carried by something people ate or drank, not by the air that they breathed.
 His prime suspect was water contaminated by sewage.